ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

 _NOTE:_ If you receive a message that says: "# * : Invalid value: "The edited file failed validation": [invalid character 'a' looking for beginning of value, invalid character 'a' looking for beginning of value]", it is likely that this is a false error and if you just type ":wq" again, it will save, exit, and work fine.

+The above filter will cause JSON formatted CF messages to be parsed and added to a field named 'cfp'.

 Next, you will need to create a kubernetes service to expose the logstash database outside of the cluster.
 There is an existing logstash service, but it is defined as a ClusterIP and not NodePort or Ingress, so it cannot be used outside of the cluster.

 From the ICP UI, on the Network Access -> Services page click the "Create Service" link at the top - right of the page and enter the following:

+ICP 2.1.0.2
   General:
     * Name: CloudFoundryLogs
     * Namespace: kube-system
     * Type: NodePort

   Labels:
     * Label: app, Value: logstash
     * Label: component, Value: logstash

   Ports:
     * Protocol: TCP, Name: tcp, Port: 5000, TargetPort: 5000
     * Protocol: UDP, Name: udp, Port: 5000, TargetPort: 5000

   Selectors:
     * Selector: name, Value: logstash

+ICP 2.1.0.3
+  General:
+    * Name: CloudFoundryLogs
+    * Namespace: kube-System
+    * type: NodePort

+  Labels:
+    * Label: app, Value: logging-elk-elasticsearch
+    * Label: chart, Value: ibm-icplogging-1.0.0
+    * Label: Component, Value logstash
+    * Label: Heritage Value: tiller
+    * Label: release, Value: logging

+  Ports:
+    * Protocol TCP, Name: tcp, Port: 5000, TargetPort: 5000

+  Selectors:
+    * Selector: app, Value: logging-elk-elasticsearch
+    * Selector: component, Value: logstash
+    * Selector: role, Value: logstash

 Click `Create` to create the service.